sensorimotorai/sensorimotorai.github.io/debates.md

     - But this interpretation leads to a critical logical inconsistency: if intrinsic motivation is truly "intrinsic," it must originate within the agent itself, not be delivered by the environment as the Sutton & Barto diagram suggests.
     - This breaks the fundamental assumption that rewards come from the environment.

 To summarize, Tolman's rats showed that animals can engage in sophisticated active learning---and even learn more efficiently---in the complete absence of environmental reward signals.
-Therefore, the very notion of a *"reward provided by the environment"* for active learning has been empirically contradicted since at least the 1930s - over six decades before Sutton & Barto wrote their book 🙂
+Therefore, the very notion of a *"reward provided by the environment"* for active learning has been empirically contradicted since at least the 1930s---more than six decades before Sutton & Barto wrote their book 🙂

 ## Final remarks

 There you have it, folks.
 Three glaring issues with the Sutton & Barto view.
-It makes you wonder... what if we haven't solved agency, not because it's too hard, but because we've been using the wrong theoretical framework all along?
+It makes you wonder... *what if we haven't solved agency, not because it's too hard, but because we've been using the wrong theoretical framework all along?*

-Join our *RL Debate Series*, and together we may find a way forward.
+Join our RL Debate Series, and together, we may find a way forward.